xpqz/dyalog-docs/programming-reference-guide/docs/object-oriented-programming/class-members/properties/keyed-properties/keyed-property-example-two.md

 <h1 class="example">Example</h1>

-A second example of a Keyed Property is provided by the `KeyedFile` Class which is based upon the [ComponentFile Class](component-file-class-example.md) used previously.
+A second example of a Keyed Property is provided by the `KeyedFile` Class which is based upon the [ComponentFile Class](component-file-class-example.md){: .noprint } used previously.
 ```apl
 :Class KeyedFile: ComponentFile
     :Field Public Keys